These crossbows all fall under the $1,400 mark.

 The TenPoint Titan is one of the company's best-selling crossbows and for good reason.
 This thing is light, accurate, powerful, and compact.
 It weighs only 6.4 pounds, making it a breeze for younger and older hunters to handle.
 It is only 14 inches wide, which is going to make it easy to move in tight quarters such as a box blind.
 The Titan M1 has inverted cams which TenPoint says gives the crossbow a longer power stroke.
 The result is arrow speeds of 370 feet per second.
 This package comes with a Pro View 3 scope, quiver, and three carbon arrows included.
-Oh, and TenPoint crossbows are made in the U.S.A., so you can feel good about supporting American jobs during these rough times.
+Oh, and TenPoint crossbows are made in the U.S.A., so you can feel good about supporting American jobs.
 It is a solid buy at $850.

 If you are looking for speed in a compact package, the Ravin R10 is a solid choice.
 This crossbow is only six inches wide when cocked, 33 inches long, and comes in at just 6.8 pounds.
 The 12-pound draw weight is going to be easily manageable by most hunters, yet the bow delivers arrow speeds of a blistering 400 feet per second.
 Most deer are not going to know what hit them because the arrow will have passed through by the time they realize they have been hit.
 This also lets the R10 deliver 142 pounds of kinetic energy to the target.
 It is decked out in Predator camo and comes fully assembled and tuned from the factory.
 Just go outside and start practicing with the included three arrows using the 100-yard illuminated scope.
 User reviews praise this crossbow for the accuracy and range it provides.
 Bucks that previously might have gotten away, will be on the dinner table this season.
 The price point is $1,299.